You'll Like The 2009 Lincoln MKX If...

 A giant 27.3- by 29.4-inch optional forward sunroof slides open fully or tilts to vent at the touch of a switch, while a 15.75- by 31.3-inch fixed rear moon roof gives rear-seat passengers an overhead sky view.
 Dual power sunshades operate concurrently to block out glare when desired.

 The MKX's 3.5-liter DOHC 24-valve aluminum Duratec 35 V6 delivers 265 horsepower and 250 pound-feet of torque through a new six-speed multiple-clutch automatic transmission.
 It boasts variable intake cam timing, a dual-plenum intake manifold and a relatively high 10.3:1 compression ratio to optimize its balance of performance and efficiency.

 265 horsepower @ 6250 rpm

 250 lb.-ft. of torque @ 4500 rpm

-With the 2006 introduction of its mid-size Zephyr (now MKZ) sedan and a nicely reworked Navigator SUV for 2007, Lincoln is on a bit of a roll.
-This very nice new MKX crossover utility vehicle (CUV) is a welcome addition to its stable.
-Lincoln is far from first to the car-based "crossover" party, but this all-new entry is fresh in terms of its generally excellent blend of style, function, features and driving dynamics.
-One thing it does not have - somewhat surprisingly, given its fairly substantial size - is an available third-row seat.
-Three-seat CUV seekers can check out Ford's less expensive and more conservatively styled Freestyle, but there is no Lincoln version of that.
+Introduced along with the nicely re-worked Navigator SUV in 2007, Lincoln's MKX continues for 2009 as the first crossover utility vehicle (CUV) to wear the Lincoln badge.
+The 2009 Lincoln MKX is a welcome addition to the luxury brand's stable.
+Lincoln is far from first to the car-based "crossover" party, but the MKX is fresh in terms of its generally excellent blend of style, function, features and driving dynamics.
+One thing it does not have – somewhat surprisingly, given its fairly substantial size – is an available third-row seat.
+However, those needing (or wanting) a three-row vehicle will soon have their desires met with the Ford Flex-based Lincoln MKT.